apollographql/apollo-server/docs/source/integrations/plugins.md

 ### `serverWillStop`

-The `serverWillStop` event fires when Apollo Server is starting to shut down because `ApolloServer.stop()` has been invoked (either explicitly by your code, or by one of the [termination signal handlers](../api/apollo-server/#stoponterminationsignals)).
+The `serverWillStop` event fires when Apollo Server is starting to shut down because [`ApolloServer.stop()`](../api/apollo-server/#stop) has been invoked (either explicitly by your code, or by one of the [termination signal handlers](../api/apollo-server/#stoponterminationsignals)).
 If your plugin is running any background tasks, this is a good place to shut them down.

-Because `serverWillStop` handlers tend to refer to things set up in `serverWillStart` handlers, you put the `serverWillStop` handler on an object returned from your `serverWillStop` handler. `serverWillStart` handlers may be async.
-Currently, `serverWillStop` handlers do not take arguments, though you should not rely on that fact.
+You define your `serverWillStop` handler in the object returned by your [`serverWillStart`](#serverwillstart) handler, because the two handlers usually interact with the same data.
+Currently, `serverWillStop` handlers do not take arguments (this might change in the future).

 #### Example